 Plaintiffs v.
 National Milk Producers Federation et al: We are defending one of the largest dairy producers in the country from an antitrust class action.
 Plaintiffs claim the dairy producers illegally conspired to raise market prices of milk, costing consumers $9.55 billion.

 United States v.
-Executive: We are defending the former owner of a California-based agribusiness company from antitrust, mail fraud and bribery charges brought by the U.S. Attorney’s Office in Sacramento.
-Prosecutors allege that our client violated the Sherman Antitrust Act by participating in a conspiracy to suppress and eliminate competition in the tomato processing industry by raising and fixing prices, and rigging bids for the sale of tomato paste within the U.S. We are now challenging the government’s unlawful seizure of documents, wiretaps and other materials.
+Executive: We defended the former owner of a California-based agribusiness company from antitrust, mail fraud and bribery charges brought by the U.S. Attorney’s Office in Sacramento.
+Prosecutors alleged our client violated the Sherman Antitrust Act by participating in a conspiracy to suppress and eliminate competition in the tomato processing industry by raising and fixing prices, and rigging bids for the sale of tomato paste within the U.S. We were able to negotiate a successful plea agreement.

 Discover v.
 Visa USA, Inc.: We defended Visa USA, Inc. in one of the largest private civil antitrust matters in U.S. history.
 Discover sued MasterCard and Visa for alleged antitrust violations, claiming that credit card network rules affected member banks’ ability to issue American Express and Discover cards.
 The case settled on the eve of trial for billions less than Discover claimed.
 We also defended Visa in a similar action brought by American Express.

 Abbott and Fournier v.
 Teva, Impax Laboratories, Inc.: We represented Impax Laboratories, Inc. against Abbott and the French pharmaceutical company Fournier in a plaintiff-side antitrust case that alleged monopolization in a drug market.
 We led the trial presentation for all of the plaintiffs, and secured a settlement for Impax midway through the trial.